 Abstract

 The adoption of JVET-P1004 introduced a raster rectangular slice syntax to reduce the number of bits needed to describe common rectangular slice configurations.
 Specifically, the syntax covers configurations in which all slices in a row have the same value for slice_height_in_tiles_minus1.
 Despite this definition, the syntax presently requires slice_height_in_tiles_minus1 to be specified for every slice.
 This contribution contends that the present syntax is both wasteful for raster rectangular slices as extra bits are encoded which are not necessary, and error-prone, as an encoder can erroneously set slice_height_in_tiles_minus1 to an illegal value.
 It is proposed to add a condition to the syntax such that slice_height_in_tiles_minus1 is only specified for the first slice in a row when tile_idx_delta_present_flag is false.

+Version 2: Added inference rule for slice_height_in_tile_minus1[i] and slice_width_in_tile_minus1[i] such that they are inferred to be equal to 0 when not present.
+This was overlooked in version 1 resulting in corner case scenarios that were not properly handled and claimed this inference rule better avoids ambiguity in the text.

 Description